-The Evolution and Behavior Emphasis is an interdisciplinary emphasis within the Psychology Department's PhD track in Behavioral Neuroscience.
-This emphasis is aimed at producing the next generation of evolution-minded researchers in the field of psychology.
+The Evolution and Behavior Track is interdisciplinary within the Psychology Department's Adult Division This emphasis is aimed at producing the next generation of evolution-minded researchers in the field of psychology.
 Faculty and graduate students working in this area are focused on discovering the evolved structure of the human mind.
-Current faculty research interests include altruism, kinship, religion, emotions, sexual attraction, morality conflict and its resolution, impulsiveness, effort, and fatigue.
-Coursework includes an analysis of the human psychological architecture on multiple levels: neuroscientific organization, computational processes, and evolved function.
-In addition to coursework in psychology and neuroscience, students are encouraged to incorporate biological coursework into their training.

-Summary of Requirements Completed: Behavioral Neuroscience: Evolution and Behavior Track (Please indicate when the requirement was completed, course number and grade received, as appropriate.)
+Summary of Requirements Completed: Evolution and Behavior Track

+(Please indicate when the requirement was completed, course number and grade received, as appropriate.)

-Foundation Courses (required; 3 courses, excluding PSY 601, must be taken prior to Quals/M.S.
+Discipline-Specific Knowledge Courses (all required; 3 courses, excluding PSY 601, must be taken prior to Quals/M.S.
+Thesis)